 By mid-April, just days after Black Hawk’s band entered Illinois, both the U.S. Army and the state militia had mobilized and begun their pursuit.
 By happenstance, a detachment of federal troops commanded by Gen. Henry Atkinson was already en route to Rock Island on a mission to prevent the Sauk and Fox from warring with the Menominee and Sioux.
 After arriving on April 12th, Atkinson met with “friendly” Sauk and Fox chiefs whose refusal to help convinced him that Black Hawk’s intentions were hostile.
 Even though Black Hawk and his warriors were still near the mouth of the Rock River, Atkinson decided not to use his small force to try to stop them.
 As a result, Black Hawk’s band continued farther up the Rock and deeper into Illinois.

 As federal and state troops organized against them, Black Hawk’s band proceeded to White Cloud’s Ho-Chunk village.
 There Black Hawk’s hopes of living along the Rock in peace collapsed when on, April 26th, two Sauk chiefs sent by Atkinson emphasized that the government would not allow Black Hawk’s band to remain east of the Mississippi.
-Black Hawk also learned that no British assistance would be coming.
-Moreover, fearful of exposure to army attack, the Ho-Chunk were unwilling to allow Black Hawk’s band to settle in their village.
+Black Hawk also learned that no British assistance would show up.
+Moreover, fearful of exposure to the army attack, the Ho-Chunk were unwilling to allow Black Hawk’s band to settle in their village.

 Sometime in early May, Black Hawk’s band left White Cloud’s village and continued up the Rock River, hoping that the Potawatomi would provide the food and support that the Ho-Chunk had refused them.
 At the Kishwaukee River (near modern Rockford, Illinois), however, Black Hawk learned from Potawatomi chiefs that he could expect little from them.
 With no provisions and no allies, Black Hawk decided in mid-May that the band should return peacefully down the Rock to the Mississippi.
-But, before they could leave, on May 14th, word came that 200–300 Illinois militiamen were less than 10 miles (16 km) away.
+But, before they could leave, on May 14th, word came that 200–300 Illinois militiamen were less than 10 miles away.
 Black Hawk sent three warriors under a flag of truce to attempt to arrange a meeting that would negotiate the band’s safe return down the Rock.
 However, none of the militiamen spoke Sauk, and they seized the emissaries and pursued the other warriors who had accompanied them.

 They launched an attack on Black Hawk’s main camp, but the attack was sufficiently disorganized that it was easily repulsed.
 Relatively few - about a dozen militiamen and a handful of Black Hawk’s warriors - were killed in the so-called Battle of Stillman’s Run.
 This first encounter of the Black Hawk War destroyed any hope of peace.
 Governor Reynolds responded by calling out another 2,000 militiamen.
 Despite his amazement at how easily a few of his warriors had driven off nearly 10 times as many soldiers, Black Hawk decided that the band could not return down the Rock but would have to continue north to avoid its pursuers before negotiating peace or turning west.